 Retiring at 40, or even 50 years old, requires even more savings.
 To achieve early retirement extreme scenarios like this requires you dedicating your life to this one goal.

 Extreme early retirement gets easier if you have a head start of some kind, whether it is an inheritance, a windfall of some kind, or just being lucky.
 The Rich Dad, Poor Dad guy had more than a little bit of the latter.
-Buying houses in Hawaii, not by having some kind of great knowledge, but just by happening to live there, right before cheaper air travel made Hawaii homes and land much more valuable was key to his success.
+Buying houses in Hawaii, not by having some kind of great knowledge, but just by happening to live there, right before cheaper air travel made Hawaii homes and land much more valuable, was the key to his success.
 Doing the exact same thing, at the exact same time on the East coast would have led to catastrophe and likely bankruptcy when real estate prices in that region collapsed like never before.

 One way to achieve the goal to achieve financial independence retire early, is to figure out a way to minimize expenses in retirement in extreme ways.
 On top of that list is planning to relocate to somewhere with lower expenses.
 That might be as simple as moving from New York City to a small town.
 It might be as much as moving to another country altogether.